Research

 Work in Progress

-“Balancing Forces in the Physical and Moral Worlds”
+“Balancing Forces and Fields in the Physical and Moral Worlds”

 "Bringing Ethics Down to Earth"